Introduction to periodontal esthetic surgeries

 - The graft obtained is then inspected for any glandular or fatty tissue remnants.

-- Hemorrhage at the donor site is controlled using a pressure pack of moist
+- Hemorrhage at the donor site is controlled using a pressure pack of the moist gauge.

 Suturing of the graft: